Movement Quality vs Quantity, and rethinking how we view Movement

-I am an advocate for movement quantity and diversity as a predictor of your health, but there’s a deeper truth that most health and fitness conversations miss: It’s not just how much you move that determines your health—it’s how well you move.
+Early on when people are taught to start thinking about exercise as a tool for longevity, we learn that to feel better, get stronger, or live longer, you simply need to move more.
+While I’m an advocate for movement quantity and diversity (moving as much, in as many different ways as possible) as a predictor of your health, there’s a deeper truth that most health and fitness conversations miss: It’s not just how much you move that determines your health, it’s also how well you move.

-This distinction between movement quality and movement quantity is the foundation of osteopathy and one of the most important concepts a patient can understand if they want to reduce pain, prevent injury, and improve their long-term healthspan.
+And how well you move can be evaluated at the macro and micro level.
+This examination of macro and micro movement quality is the foundation of osteopathy and one of the most important concepts a patient can understand if they want to reduce pain, prevent injury, and improve their long-term healthspan.

 We tend to think of movement as something we do:

-But movement is happening inside your body long before it ever becomes an exercise.
+But movement is also happening inside your body at the physiological level.

 Movement is: